MRSD2018/GroundsBot/documentation/validation_experiments.md

 Test 2:
   Location: Field by Doherty Apartments

-  Equipment: GroundsBot, GroundsBot RTK base station, mobile device, soccer ball
+  Equipment: GroundsBot, GroundsBot RTK base station, laptop, soccer ball

   GroundsBot is directed to move in a straight line